AndreasNasman/.config/README.md

 git clone --recurse-submodules https://github.com/AndreasNasman/.config.git
 ```

-Alternatively, you can clone the repository normally and initialize the submodules by running the install-script described below.
+Alternatively, you can clone the repository normally and initialize the submodules by running the `setup/init` script described below.

 # Setup